darron/sysadvent-docker/Article.md

 >and orchestration that is lightweight, highly available,
 >and fault tolerant.

-Basically, Serf is a new system built to pass messages around and trigger events from server to server - some [examples are listed on the website](http://www.serfdom.io/intro/use-cases.html).
+In short, Serf is a system built to pass messages around and trigger events from server to server - some [examples are listed on the website](http://www.serfdom.io/intro/use-cases.html).
 Instead of building your own messaging system or inventing a new daemon, you can connect a number of servers together using Serf and use it to trigger "events".

-We're going to use it to connect a number of Docker servers together:
+We're going to use it to connect some Docker servers together:

 1. Compile server - this server compiles the software into a Docker container and pushes it to the Registry server.
-2. Registry server - this server receives and stores the container. \(We are using the regular Docker INDEX for this.\)
+2. Registry server - this server receives and stores the container. \(We are cheating and using the regular Docker INDEX for this.\)
 3. Web server - this server pulls the container once it's ready to download and makes it available on the web.

-We're going to kick this off from another server - by sending Serf events and making custom handlers for each "type" of server.

 Serf has the concept of [Roles](http://www.serfdom.io/docs/agent/options.html) where you can tell a particular member of the cluster that it's a "\{insert-role-here\}" and only the events that apply to that role will be executed.